sozu-proxy/sozu/doc/debugging_strategies.md

 These metrics are closely linked to resource usage, which is tracked by the following:

 * `sozu.slab.count`: number of slots used in the slab allocator.
-Typically, there's one slot per listener socket, one for the connection to the master process, one for the metrics socket, then one per frontend connection and one per backend connection.
+Typically, there's one slot per listener socket, one for the connection to the main process, one for the metrics socket, then one per frontend connection and one per backend connection.
 So the number of connections should always be close (but lower) to the slab count
 * `sozu.buffer.count`: number of buffers used in the buffer pool.
 Inactive sessions and requests for which we send a default answer (400, 404, 413, 503 HTTP errors) do not use buffers.
 Active HTTP sessions use one buffer (except